High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Introduction.

-The accuracy of the algorithm can be arbitrary, since (in principle) the BIM and the CFM can be implemented to any desired order of accuracy.
-Furthermore, with the exception of the integral equations, all other steps involve problems defined in rectangular domains, which can be solved very efficiently using Fast Fourier transform (FFT) methods.\footnote{No spectral methods involved: The discrete linear equations can be solved with FFTs.} Hence, the overall solution procedure is also fast, since the costliest steps involve fast solutions of boundary integral equations~\cite{rokhlin:85, canning:92, nabors:94}, and an FFT based fast Poisson solver.
+Finally, in principle the BIM and the CFM can be implemented to any order of accuracy.
+Therefore, the present algorithm can be made as accurate as one desires.

 There exists a vast literature on immersed methods for the Poisson equation and related problems.
 By immersed methods here we mean: methods where the entire solution domain (normally involving complex geometries) is immersed into a regular Cartesian grid or triangulation.
-In particular, the combination of boundary integral equations and immersed methods was introduced in the seminal work by Mayo~\cite{mayo:84,mayo:92,mckenney:95}.
-Recent work of particular interest focuses on Kernel-Free Boundary Integral Methods~\citep{ying:13}.
+In particular, the combination of boundary integral equations and immersed methods was introduced in the seminal work by Mayo and co-authors~\cite{mayo:84, mayo:jcp:1992, mckenney:95}.
+Recent work of particular interest focuses on Kernel-Free Boundary Integral Methods~\cite{ying:13}.
 This new class may offer better efficiency for 3-D problems.
-Some of the other well established methods include the work by Johansen and Collela~\cite{johansen:98}, the Immersed Boundary Method~\cite{peskin:77, lai:00}, the Immersed Interface Method~\cite{leveque:94, leveque:97, li:01, lee:03}, and the Ghost Fluid Method~\cite{fedkiw:99, fedkiwetal:99,liu:00, kang:00, nguyen:01, gibou:07}.
-The finite element community has also made significant progress in developing new immersed methods.
-Among these, we can mention the work by Dolbow and Harari~\cite{dolbow:09}, the Extended Finite Element Method~\cite{moes:99}, the Virtual Node Method~\cite{bedrossian:10}, the finite element versions of the Immersed Interface Method~\cite{li:03, hou:05, li:06, gong:08}, and the Exact Subgrid Interface Correction Method~\cite{huh:08}.
+Some of the other well established methods include the work by Johansen and Collela~\cite{johansen:98}, \revb{the Immersed Boundary Method~\cite{peskin:77, roma:1999, lai:00}, the Immersed Interface Method~\cite{leveque:94, leveque:97, zhang:1997, hou:1997, li:01, lee:03}}, the Ghost Fluid Method~\cite{fedkiw:99, fedkiwetal:99, liu:00, kang:00, nguyen:01, gibou:07}, and the Immersed Boundary Smooth Extension Method~\cite{stein:16}. \revd{A recent development is the Voronoi Interface Method~\cite{guittet:2015}, an extension of the Ghost Fluid Method that achieves second accuracy in the solution and first order accuracy in the gradient for all regimes.} The finite element community has also made significant progress in developing new immersed methods.
+For example, the work by Dolbow and Harari~\cite{dolbow:09}, the Extended Finite Element Method~\cite{moes:99}, the Virtual Node Method~\cite{bedrossian:10}, the finite element versions of the Immersed Interface Method~\cite{li:03, hou:05, li:06, gong:08}, and the Exact Subgrid Interface Correction Method~\cite{huh:08}.

+\revb{High order (specifically fourth order) implementations of some the methods mentioned above are known.
+For example: Ghost Fluid Method~\cite{gibou:2005}, and combination of BIM and immersed methods~\cite{mayo:2003, mayo:2007}.}

+The present paper is inspired by the work by Mayo and co-authors~\cite{mayo:84, mayo:jcp:1992, mckenney:95}.
+We extend some of their general ideas by incorporating the CFM, which allows us to solve Poisson problems involving interface jumps, and offers a general framework to develop high order schemes.